SURFscz/SRAMsync/README.md

 #### users

-The nameing convention is configurable and a template can be users to customize the conversion.
-It is used to create non conflicting users names at the destination.
-The `uid` from SRAM is unique within SRAM, but that does not guarentee that it will be unique at the destination.
-The following templates can be used to better tailor what is needed:
+The naming convention is configurable and a template can be used to customize the conversion.
+Its purpose is to create non conflicting users names at the destination.
+The `uid` from SRAM is unique within SRAM, but that does not guarantee that it will be unique at the destination.
+The following variables can be used to better tailor what is needed:

 * `{service}`